 Everyone who goes to Egypt must see the pyramids; they’re conveniently close to Cairo.
 The Sphinx seems smaller in real life than it does in pictures, but it’s still majestic and the pyramids themselves are mesmerizing.
 Luxor, too, is unmissable; the jaw-dropping temples and tombs on the banks of the Nile are one of mankind’s greatest achievements.

-Still, you may want to counteract all that history with a good dose of sun, sea, and sand.
+Still, you may want to balance all that history with a good dose of sun, sea, and sand.
 The Red Sea is Egypt’s playground, and the resorts and hotels that run down the coast range across all budget levels.
 Scuba diving and snorkeling are particular draws, and cheaper here than in many other countries, but no less spectacular.

-If you have time, try and make it to Alexandria; this seaside city has laid-back charm to spare, a slew of excellent seafood restaurants, and a fabulous, beautifully designed new library that pays homage to its ancient predecessor.
+If you have time, try to make it to Alexandria; this seaside city has laid-back charm to spare, a slew of excellent seafood restaurants, and a fabulous, beautifully designed new library that pays homage to its ancient predecessor.